About This Course

 Registration includes:

-- Course & Bench fees including patient conference, brain dissection and lectures
+- Course & bench fees including all lectures, patient interviews and practical classes

 - North Wales Excursion

 Prof Turnbull has long standing interest teaching neuroanatomy through drawing, and also painting, brains.
 His research interests are in emotion and its many consequences for mental life.
 These include: the neuropsychology of emotion regulation, emotion-based learning and ‘intuition’; the role of emotion in false beliefs, preserved emotion-based learning after amnesia; and the neuroscience of psychotherapy.
 He is the author of a number of scientific articles on these topics, and (together with Mark Solms) of the popular science text ‘The Brain and the Inner World’.
-He is a Professor of Neuropsychology in Bangor University, where he is also Deputy Vice-Chancellor.
+He is a Professor of Neuropsychology in Bangor University.

 Oliver Turnbull's Staff Profile

-Richard is a Senior Lecturer at Bangor University.
+Dr. Binney is a Reader at Bangor University.
 He is a neuropsychologist/neuroscientist who researches the way the human brain stores and uses our knowledge of people, objects, and words.
 He has particular interests in frontotemporal networks.
 Further, he tries to understand how these abilities break down following brain injury or disease (e.g., in dementia).
 He uses behavioural measures such as reaction times, accuracy scores and subjective ratings, in parallel with brain imaging and brain stimulation techniques.

 Richard Binney’s Staff Profile